DimejiSan/DimejiSan/README.md

 - 👋 Hi, I’m @DimejiSan,
-- 👀 I’m interested in Data and Business Analysis
+- 👀 I’m a Data and Business Analysis enthusiast
+- 🌱 Proficient at Microsoft Excel and Tableau
-- 🌱 I’m currently self-learning Sequel and Power Bi
+- 🌱 Self-learning Sequel
-- 💞️ I’m looking to collaborate on Data cleaning and modelling projects
+- 💞️ I am eager to join a team that values continuous learning, innovation, and collaboration, where I can contribute my skills and enhance my expertise in data analysis.
 - 📫 Reach me via email - solomonadeniyi2012@gmail.com

 <!---